 PROGRAM INFORMATION

 The M.S.E.V. degree provides a student with the opportunity to earn the advanced degree with coursework and a required research thesis.
 Students must have an accredited first degree in engineering or complete a list of makeup engineering coursework.
-A Engineering for International Development Concentration in Civil & Environmental Engineering allows students to combine their graduate education and research with engineering service in the Peace Corps.
-The M.S.E.V. is a research-oriented degree in which the student writes, as a major part of the degree requirements, a thesis that defines, examines and reports in depth on a subject area relevant to environmental engineering.
+An optional concentration in Engineering for International Development allows students to combine their graduate education and research with engineering service in the Peace Corps.
+The M.S.E.V. is a research-oriented degree in which the student writes, as a major part of the degree requirements, a thesis that defines, examines, and reports in depth on a subject area relevant to Environmental Engineering.
+Graduates of the program are prepared for careers in academia, governmental agencies, nongovernmental organizations (NGOs), or private industry and firms involved in planning, design, research and development, or policy.

 Accreditation: